ardhikarn/rythzpos-frontend/README.md

 ## About The Project

-This project is a my front end project, the name is Rythz-POS App.
-More about Vue.
+This project is a my front end project, the name is Rythz-POS App.Rythz-POS App is an application website to make it easier for cashiers to make transactions with buyers.
+Here my frontend uses Vue.Js and my backend uses Node.Js (Express.Js) More about Vue.
 [More about Vue](https://en.wikipedia.org/wiki/Vue.js)

 ## Built With